HF 8106

 • Longer hospital stay

-If your child’s doctors or nurses think your child has a swallowing problem, they will ask a speech-language pathologist (SLP) to evaluate your child’s swallowing.
+If the care team thinks your child has a swallowing problem, they will ask a speech-language pathologist (SLP) to evaluate your child’s swallowing.

 Clinical Swallow Test

 A licensed speech-language pathologist (SLP) will come to your room to test your child’s feeding and swallowing.
 The SLP will look at most common types of liquids and solids your child eats and drinks.
 While your child swallows, the SLP will watch and listen for signs of swallowing problems.
-If the SLP notices these signs, they may do one of the tests below.
+If the SLP notices these signs, they may perform some more tests.

 Videofluoroscopic Swallow Study (VFSS)